 - Three samples of your news writing or active links to your work/legal research/briefs.

-- A recommendation letter that tells us how we can make you a better journalist or future lawyer during your time with SPLC.
+- A recommendation letter from someone who is familiar with your work and ca tell us how we can make you a better journalist or future lawyer during your time with the SPLC.

 - Names, telephone numbers and email addresses of two professional or academic references.